 5. Consider a CISSP Boot Camp

 You don’t need to take a CISSP Boot Camp or CISSP training in order to pass the exam.
 It might be a good idea though to add this to your strategy.
-Many people that pass the exam have a strategy where they study for a couple months, take a CISSP boot camp as a refresher, then take the exam.
+Many people that pass the exam have a strategy where they study for a couple of months, take a CISSP boot camp as a refresher, then take the exam.
 It’s up to you.

 6. Take Many CISSP Practice Tests

 Spend 50% of your time taking CISSP practice exams.
 The best way to prepare for a test is to practice.
-Look up answers you get wrong.
+Look up the answers you get wrong.
 Studying the material is not enough.
 You need to understand how questions are asked, how to eliminate answers, how to pick the “best” answer, how to manage your time during a test, etc.

 7. Know When You’re Ready